How to Become a Jewelry Designer in 2026

 • Flexible work settings and styles

-• Growing demand for custom and ethical jewelry
+• Growing interest in custom and ethical jewelry

 • Highly competitive market